ncatlab/nlab-content/pages/333.md

 * Noncommutative measure spaces are represented by noncommutative von Neumann algebras.

-In noncommutative geometry various homotopical and (co)homological invariants were introduced by large amount of improvization, similar to the beginnings of algebraic topology, but more recently there are few systematic approaches to homotopy theory emerging.
+In noncommutative geometry various homotopical and (co)homological invariants were introduced by large amount of improvisation, similar to the beginnings of algebraic topology, but more recently there are few systematic approaches to homotopy theory emerging.
 See [[model structure on operator algebras]].

 ## Related concepts